SemanticFramework/SemanticFramework/README.md

 ## Using Semantic

 To use the semantic framework, simply download a copy of the .css file and include it into your HTML page.

+An example page can be seen here: https://bobbydilley.github.io/SemanticFramework/index.html